btmbtm/btmbtm.github.io/gre/rcguide.md

 - Overlooked Prereqs to Acing RC
 - A Better Reading Process for RC
-- Attacking, Understanding, and Breakingdown Questions and Answer Choices
+- Attacking, Understanding, and Breakingdown RC Questions and Answer Choices
 - How to Practice for GRE RC
 - How to Get Unstuck